 - SSD/HDD & RAM: The cached files and media are stored on storage devices like SSD (solid-state drive), HDD (hard disk drive), or RAM (random access memory).
 Given the dynamic and responsive nature of RAM, it is highly preferred.

-Thus, when a user attempts to access your website, the Internet Service Provider makes a request to the DNS server.
+Thus, when a user attempts to access your website, the Internet Service Provider requests the DNS server.
 The CDN redirects this request to the closest PoP.
 The edge server promptly provides the static content, thus offering better user experience and reduced latency.

 How Can CDN Facilitate Faster Video Streaming?

-Upon the quick perusal of the benefits of CDN, one can understand how this technology perfectly complements video streaming services.
+Upon quick perusal of CDN’s benefits, one can understand how this technology perfectly complements video streaming services.
 Video On-Demand service providers are making use of CDN to overcome issues of choppy and slow videos.